nomad-coe/nomad/docs/dev/setup.md

 - mongodb: used to store processing state
 - rabbitmq: a task queue used to distribute work in a cluster

-All 3rd party services should be run via *docker-compose* (see blow).
+All 3rd party services should be run via *docker-compose* (see below).
 The nomad python  services can be run with python to develop them.
 The gui can be run with a development server via yarn.